from small one page howto to huge articles all in one place

 DESCRIPTION

 setuid() sets the effective user ID of the calling process.
-If the effective UID of the caller is root, the real UID and saved set-user-ID are also set.
+If the calling process is privileged (more precisely: if the process has the CAP_SETUID capability in its user namespace), the real UID and saved set-user-ID are also set.

 If the user is root or the program is set-user-ID-root, special care must be taken.
 The setuid() function checks the effective user ID of the caller and if it is the superuser, all process-related user ID's are set to uid.
 After this has occurred, it is impossible for the program to regain root privileges.

-Thus, a set-user-ID-root program wishing to temporarily drop root privileges, assume the identity of a non-root user, and then regain root privileges afterwards cannot use setuid().
-You can accomplish this with the (non-POSIX, BSD) call seteuid(2).
+Thus, a set-user-ID-root program wishing to temporarily drop root privileges, assume the identity of an unprivileged user, and then regain root privileges afterward cannot use setuid().
+You can accomplish this with seteuid(2).

 RETURN VALUE